-One community frequently mentioned in studies about best places to retire is Oxford, Miss., home to the University of Mississippi.The university’s presence contributes to the active lifestyle of the community, an important consideration for many retirees, said Allen Kurr, vice president of the Oxford-Lafayette County Economic Development Foundation.
+One community frequently mentioned in studies about best places to retire is Oxford, MS, home to the University of Mississippi.The university’s presence contributes to the active lifestyle of the community, an important consideration for many retirees, said Allen Kurr, vice president of the Oxford-Lafayette County Economic Development Foundation.

 “I think that would probably make up 80 to 85 percent of them,” Kurr said of active retirees in the area.
 “I think you still do have folks who came here wanting that peaceful, quiet lifestyle, and we certainly offer that in certain locations around the town.
 But, they come here because they know that they can go to the square and enjoy a cocktail and a nice dinner, and see people like Morgan Freeman walking by, or Archie Manning, or Eli Manning or any number of politicians or musicians coming by.
 You don’t get that feel everywhere else and it adds excitement.”

 Rosie Vassallo, Director of Retirement Attraction Program at the Oxford-Lafayette County (Miss.)
 Chamber of Commerce, said having a large university feeds the area retirement community, as do other factors such as a “our low cost of living, low taxes and no state income tax on retirement.”

 “First and foremost are the Ole Miss alums consistently moving home to be near their alma mater,” she said.
 “Additionally, other states we recruit retirees from include Texas, Tennessee, Louisiana, Georgia, Illinois, California and New York. “